Using Effective Questions

 - Open-ended questions probe and elicit expanded thinking and processing of information.
 By discussing the questions in groups, students have the opportunity to learn from a variety of perspectives.

 - Too vague.
 Students are unsure of what is being asked and may refrain from attempting to answer.

 - Too loaded.
 Students may guess at what you want them to say rather than tell you what they think.

 - "Does everyone understand?" or "Any other questions?"
 Most students will not reply and even if they do, their answer is only a report of their own assessment of their comprehension.

 - Determine your learning objectives and align the questions with the objectives

 - Consider which level of learning you are targeting (i.e. remember, understand, apply, analyze, evaluate).
-Refer to Bloom’s taxonomy of learning levels
+Refer to Bloom’s taxonomy

 - Develop different question strategies.
 Examples include: